apostrophecms/apostrophe-documentation/docs/howtos/facebook.md

----
-title: Facebook open graph tags in Apostrophe
+# Facebook open graph tags in Apostrophe
-layout: tutorial
----

 Facebook open graph tags can improve the way your pages appear when shared on Facebook, provided you use them correctly.
 The most frequently requested tag is `og:image`, followed by `og:title`, `og:description` and `og:type`.
 Often you can get away with just setting `og:image`.
 We'll look at how to do that.